facebook/react/docs/_posts/2015-03-30-community-roundup-26.md

 ## When is React Native Android coming?

 **Give us 6 months**.
-At Facebook, we strive to only open source projects that we are using in production.
-While Android backend for React Native is starting to work (see video below at 37min), it's not shipped to any user yet.
-There's a lot of work that goes into open sourcing a project and we want to do it right such that you have a great experience when using it.
+At Facebook, we strive to only open-source projects that we are using in production.
+While the Android backend for React Native is starting to work (see video below at 37min), it hasn't been shipped to any users yet.
+There's a lot of work that goes into open-sourcing a project, and we want to do it right so that you have a great experience when using it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X6YbAKiLCLU?start=2220" frameborder="0" allowfullscreen></iframe>

 ## Ray Wenderlich - Property Finder

-If you are getting started with React Native, you absolutely should [use this tutorial](http://www.raywenderlich.com/99473/introducing-react-native-building-apps-javascript) from Colin Eberhardt.
+If you are getting started with React Native, you should absolutely [use this tutorial](http://www.raywenderlich.com/99473/introducing-react-native-building-apps-javascript) from Colin Eberhardt.
 It goes through all the steps to make a reasonably complete app.

 <center>
 [![](/react/img/blog/property-finder.png)](http://www.raywenderlich.com/99473/introducing-react-native-building-apps-javascript)
 </center>

-Colin also [blogged about his experience using React Native](http://blog.scottlogic.com/2015/03/26/react-native-retrospective.html) for a few weeks and gives his thoughts on why you would or would not use it.
+Colin also [blogged about his experience using React Native](http://blog.scottlogic.com/2015/03/26/react-native-retrospective.html) for a few weeks and gives his thoughts on why you would or wouldn't use it.

 ## The Changelog

-Spencer Ahrens and myself had the great pleasure to talk about React Native on [The Changelog](https://thechangelog.com/149/) podcast.
-It was really fun to chat for an hour, I hope that you'll enjoy listening to it :)
+Spencer Ahrens and I had the great pleasure to talk about React Native on [The Changelog](https://thechangelog.com/149/) podcast.
+It was really fun to chat for an hour, I hope that you'll enjoy listening to it. :)

 <audio src="http://fdlyr.co/d/changelog/cdn.5by5.tv/audio/broadcasts/changelog/2015/changelog-149.mp3" controls="controls" style="width: 100%"></audio>